-For a newly created file, if you create a directory on a removable drive and move the file to the prescribed location, you can then load it in the >All, External File menu.
+For a newly created file, if you create a directory on a removable drive and move the file to the prescribed location, you can then load the file using File >All, External File >All menu (7161).

 When modifying a file saved on the switcher, be sure to save it in the original directory.